 Employment Relations: You will develop and reflect upon your knowledge and understanding of Employment Relations from a number of different perspectives.
 The holistic significance of employment relations within an organisation is emphasised together with the importance of aligning HR policies with business strategy, change processes, employee voice and involvement practices.
 Good employee relations are important for an organisation’s success in the achievement of its business objectives and for gaining employee commitment to those objectives.
 Increasing legislation in this area has also brought pressure to develop appropriate managerial strategies to ensure employee commitment to organisational success.
 This is a seven week module.

 Research Methods and Dissertation: In semesters 2 and 3 you will work on completing a 15,000-20,000 word dissertation.
 You will undertake this as self-study (with on-line support) and you will be allocated a supervisor who will guide and support you through this process.
 Meetings with your supervisor are not compulsory but are strongly recommended.

 Methods of Learning

 This course usually has a diverse student group and this diversity provides a rich basis for sharing of different experiences and thinking on organisational and people issues.
-Peer networking and action learning sets will be facilitated and encouraged to maximise the learning to be gained from different student experiences that are shared throughout the course.
+Peer networking is encouraged so you can maximise your learning from the different student experiences that are shared throughout the course.

 Most modules will require you to attend a three hour workshop per week or equivalent scheduled online activity.
-For full-time students, taught sessions will normally be delivered over two days each week.
-For part-time students, it would normally be one day per week.
+For full-time students, class sessions will normally be delivered over two afternoons/evenings each week.
+For part-time students, class sessions will normally be delivered one afternoon/evening per week.

 Facilities and Special Features

 The MA HRM opens the way for a career in HRM/HRD.
-The programme provides opportunities for individuals to develop enhanced, specialist, higher level knowledge, skills and leadership capabilities and equips students with enhanced career pathways in the HRM/HRD field within different organisational contexts.
+The programme provides opportunities for you to develop enhanced, specialist, higher level knowledge, skills and leadership capabilities and equips you with enhanced career pathways in the HRM/HRD field within different organisational contexts.